ilifu/ilifu_user_docs/docs/getting_started/submit_job_slurm.md

 | ctrl/cmd-b + [                         | scroll current terminal                   |

 An example work flow for an interactive session can be described as follows:
-* login in to slurm login node
+* login in to Slurm login node
 * run tmux (or screen)
 * use the srun or sinteractive command to allocate yourself a compute node, describing your required resources
 * open a Singularity container and run your software.

-Note: In the rare occasion that the SLURM login node is restarted, even persistent terminal sessions will be lost.
+Note: In the rare occasion that the Slurm login node is restarted, even persistent terminal sessions will be lost.

 ### Interactive Session with X11 Support

 In the event that you wish to use software that provides a GUI, such as `CASA plotms`, you can start an interactive session with `X11 forwarding`.
-You must `ssh` into the SLURM login node with the `-Y` parameter, which sets your DISPLAY variable for trusted `X11 forwarding`, for example:
+You must `ssh` into the Slurm login node with the `-Y` parameter, which sets your DISPLAY variable for trusted `X11 forwarding`, for example:

 ```bash
 	$ ssh -Y <username>@slurm.ilifu.ac.za
 ```

-From there, you must use `--x11` to allocate a SLURM worker node to yourself with `X11 forwarding` as follows:
+From there, you must use `--x11` to allocate a Slurm compute node to yourself with `X11 forwarding` as follows:

 ```bash
 	$ sinteractive --x11